Business & Finance

 Projects always include risks — and if they don’t, then you probably won’t realize much of a profit, monetarily or otherwise.
 While you’re still in the planning face, you must incorporate risk management into your strategy, considering what the major threats are to your project’s success.
 They will vary from project to project, but you will almost always face competition from other providers in your space, among other obstacles.

-The project manager, along with team members with expertise, should anticipate the risks associated with the undertaking and determine how they will manage and account for them in order to overcome them.
+The project manager, along with team members with expertise, should anticipate the risks associated with the undertaking and determine how they will manage and account for them to overcome them.

 5. Bill.